 Silverton is a somewhat small city located in the state of Oregon.
-With a population of 9,753 people and two constituent neighborhoods, Silverton is the 55th largest community in Oregon.
+With a population of 10,484 people and two constituent neighborhoods, Silverton is the 51st largest community in Oregon.

+Silverton is a somewhat ethnically-diverse city.
 The people who call Silverton home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Silverton residents report their race to be White, followed by Asian.
-Important ancestries of people in Silverton include English, Irish, Norwegian, and French .
+The greatest number of Silverton residents report their race to be White, followed by Native American.
+Important ancestries of people in Silverton include German, Irish, English, Norwegian, and Russian.

 The most common language spoken in Silverton is English.
 Other important languages spoken here include Spanish and Slavic languages.